henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/Web/Intergalactic Post.md

 From the Dockerfile I know that the file name of flag is randomized.
 This means that I at least need RCE (`cat /flag*`) from SQL injection - which I hadn't thought possible.
 I had to confirm with an admin that it was indeed possible.

 I knew that I need a `');` to end the INSERT command, as in SQLite INSERT statements can only be followed by an upsert clause for unique fields which is not useful now.
-It doesn't seem like a valid character in email however.
+Unfortunately we have a PHP email filter and a semicolon doesn't seem like a valid character.
 Thanks to [this post](https://dimazarno.medium.com/bypassing-email-filter-which-leads-to-sql-injection-e57bcbfc6b17) we know that quotation marks can be added to the "local-part": `"');--"@a.b`.

 Now we have another problem: the space character `%20` cannot be used in the email.
 There are [alternative space characters in SQLite](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/SQL%20Injection/SQLite%20Injection.md) however.
 Of those characters, only `%0C` passes the PHP filter.
 Alternatively we can use `/**/` but it's significantly longer.